PAST DUE DISABILITY BENEFITS

 Because the EOD is the date that Social Security states your disability actually began.
 Therefore, the SSA will use your EOD date to establish your eligibility for past due benefits.
 The 5 month waiting period for benefits begins on the date of your EOD.

-THE FIVE MONTH WAITING PERIOD
+THE FIVE MONTH WAITING PERIOD FOR SSDI BENEFITS

 The third important date that affects when your SSD past due benefits begin is the five-month waiting period.
 After the SSA establishes your onset date, the law allows them to pause the start of your SSD benefits for 5 months.
 This 5 month waiting period applies to everyone who applies for SSD benefits, except for those individuals who have Lou Gehrig’s disease or ALS.